Hydraulis of Dion: Excavation history

 At the beginning of the 1980s, the area was drained east of the main road of ancient Dion.
 The neighboring river had permanently flooded parts of the archaeological site.
 In this area, east of the main road, excavations were carried out in the summer of 1992 under the direction of Dimitrios Pandermalis.
 Opposite the villa of Dionysus, the foundations of a building were uncovered.
 On the morning of August 19, 1992, archaeologists found pieces of small copper tubes.
 Furthermore, one found a larger, rectangular, copper plate.
 The individual finds were partially connected by the compacted soil.
 After recognizing the meaning of the find, the earth was widely removed and sent for further processing to the workshops.
 After cleaning the items, it was recognized that it was a musical instrument, a hydraulis.
 The find was dated to the 1st century BC.

 The instrument

-The hydraulis is considered the oldest keyboard instrument in the world.
+The Pipe organ is considered the oldest keyboard instrument in the world.
 It was built in the 3rd century BC, invented by the engineer Ctesibius in Alexandria.

 The height of the instrument is 120 cm, width 70 cm.
-The organ pipes are arranged in two rows and consist of 24 pipes with a diameter of 18 mm and 16 narrow pipes with about 10 mm diameter.
+The organ pipes are arranged in two stops and consist of 24 pipes with a diameter of 18 mm and 16 narrow pipes with about 10 mm diameter.
 They were decorated with silver rings.
 The body of the organ was decorated with silver stripes and multicolored, rectangular glass ornaments.
 Valves were opened by keyboard and the air flowing through the organ pipe generated the sound.
 The instrument is structurally classified between the water organ described by Hero of Alexandria and Vitruvius.